dhruvmanila/terminal-games/README.md

 There is a wildcard character " * " which can be used in place of any of the vowels.
 Enter the word in the input prompt.
 The computer will check whether the word is correct and compute the points and print it.
-There are over 175,393 words in the file.
-If you want to add another word you can add it in words.txt file. **THE WORD SHOULD BE ADDED IN A NEWLINE.**
+There are over 175,393 words in the json file.
+You can add additional words in the appropriate list in the json file.

 After playing one hand you will be given the choice to replay the hand if you were not satisfied.
 The highest score will be considered into the final score.